Healthdirect Free Australian health advice you can count on.

 • lung function tests

-• a procedure to look inside your lungs (a bronchoscopy)
+• a bronchoscopy (a procedure to look inside your lungs)

-• a lung biopsy, where a small sample of your lungs is removed to be examined in the laboratory
+• a lung biopsy, where a small sample of your lung tissue is taken to be examined in the laboratory

 How is pulmonary fibrosis treated?

-Many people benefit from pulmonary rehabilitation, a program that includes exercise, information and advice to help manage breathlessness.
-These programs are run by a physiotherapist, occupational therapist or other allied health professional.
+Many people benefit from pulmonary rehabilitation, which is a program that includes exercise, information, and advice to help manage breathlessness.

-For people with severe pulmonary fibrosis, palliative care to control the symptoms can improve their quality of life.
+For people with severe pulmonary fibrosis, palliative care can help control symptoms and improve quality of life.

 Learn more here about the development and quality assurance of healthdirect content.